swiftlang/swift/docs/SIL.rst

 After SILGen, a deterministic sequence of optimization passes is run over the raw SIL.
 These passes are more concerned with predictability and exposing dataflow for diagnostic passes than performance.
+Notably, we do not want the diagnostics produced by the compiler to change as the compiler evolves, so these passes are intended to be simple and predictable.

 - Memory promotion: this is implemented as two optimization phases, the first of which performs capture analysis to promote alloc_box instructions to